vinkla/wordplate/README.md

 WordPlate has integrated [Laravel Mix](https://laravel.com/docs/5.4/mix) out of the box.
 It provides a clean, fluent API for defining basic Webpack build steps for your WordPlate application.

+#### Tasks

+WordPlate ships with three [npm scripts](https://docs.npmjs.com/misc/scripts) in the `package.json` file for Laravel Mix.

+- `dev` - Run all Laravel Mix tasks.
+- `production` - Run all Laravel Mix tasks and minify output.
+- `watch` - Run all Laravel Mix tasks, start Browsersync and watch for file changes.

 [Read more about how to install and use Laravel Mix in the official documentation.](https://laravel.com/docs/5.4/mix)

 ## Mail